Novandev/NovaStoreAPI/proposal.md

 ## Novastore Command Line Utitlity

 The user facing side of the system.
-This portion acceps user inputs in the form of commans and users login to see their current stored models/states improve their models
+This portion acceps user inputs in the form of commands and users login to see their current stored models/states improve their models